IBM Cloud Docs

 Because all bare metal profiles are VMware® certified, the supported_image_flags image property and required_image_flags profile property that expressed this ability during the beta period are discontinued.
 These properties might still be visible to API and CLI consumers, but they aren't supported and must not be used.
 These properties will be removed entirely in a future release.

-Additional authorizations beyond those defined in the API specification
+Extra authorizations beyond the authorizations defined in the API specification

-Issue: Some API implementations have required authorizations that are different from the authorizations requirements that are defined in the API specification.
+Issue: Some API implementations required authorizations that are different from the authorizations requirements that are defined in the API specification.
 The following table lists such APIs and the extra permissions that are required in addition to what is already defined in the specification.
-This table will be continually updated as these issues are resolved.
+This table is updated as these issues are resolved.

 API Additional access requirements Action name